Latvian Railways: International routes

-There are rail links with Russia, Lithuania, Belarus, and Estonia.
+There are rail links with Lithuania and Estonia.
 LDz trains stop in Valka/Valga and connections to Tartu are available via Estonian operator Elron.
-Daugavpils is connected to Vilnius by a Lithuanian Railways service at weekends.
+Daugavpils was connected to Vilnius by a Lithuanian Railways service at weekends.

 All international passenger services were suspended in March 2020 during the coronavirus pandemic.
-Services to Russia, Ukraine and Belarus were not restarted following the pandemic due to the Russian invasion of Ukarine in 2022 and state sanctions against the Belarusian and Russian governments.
+Services to Ukraine were not restarted following the pandemic due to the Russian invasion of Ukraine in 2022 and state sanctions against the Belarusian and Russian governments.

 Overnight services to/from Riga and Russian cities were operated by Latvijas Ekspresis (Latvia Express).